osmanbeyoglulab/MesotheliomaSpatialAtlas_analysis/README.md

 ## Introduction

-The repository contains the data analyses code for the paper paper: Ma X, Lembersky D, Kim ES, Bruno TC, Testa JR, Osmanbeyoglu HU.
+The repository contains the data analyses code for the paper: Ma X, Lembersky D, Kim ES, Bruno TC, Testa JR, Osmanbeyoglu HU.
 [Spatial landscape of malignant pleural and peritoneal mesothelioma tumor immune microenvironment](https://www.biorxiv.org/content/10.1101/2021.09.07.459263v3.full). bioRxiv 2021:2021.2009.2007.459263.

 We conducted multiplex immunofluorescence (mIF) analyses on tissue microarrays (n=3) from malignant peritoneal (MPeM, n=23) and pleural (MPM, n=79) mesothelioma patients.
 Our study aimed to elucidate spatial distributions of key immune cell populations and their association with LAG3, BAP1, NF2, and MTAP, with MTAP serving as a CDKN2A/B surrogate marker.
 Additionally, we examined the relationship between the spatial distribution of major immune cell types with MM patient prognosis and clinical characteristics.
 We observed a higher degree of interaction between immune cells and tumor cells in MPM compared to MPeM.
 Notably, within MPM tumors, we detected a significantly increased interaction between tumor cells and CD8+ T cells in tumors with low BAP1 expression compared to those with high BAP1 expression